The 5th International Workshop

 Collaborations

-This workshop is supported by the data-driven Genomic Computing group at Politecnico di Milano and by the VRAIN Research Center at Universitat Politecnica de Valencia (grants: PID2021-123824OB-I00 and CIPROM/2021/023)
+This workshop is supported by the Data Science Group at DEIB-Politecnico di Milano (under grant PRIN PNRR 2022 "SENSIBLE" n.
+P2022CNN2J, funded by the European Union, Next Generation EU, within PNRR M4.C2.1.1) and by the VRAIN Research Center at Universitat Politecnica de Valencia (grants: PID2021-123824OB-I00 and CIPROM/2021/023).

 Logo CMLS Logo GeCo Logo UPV Logo PROS